 THE EXIT STRATEGY

 The key point for any lender looking to lend to any business or individual is how will they get their money back and when.

 A clear exist strategy needs to be put in place.
 E.g. buy the property which is worth 300k at 170 from the existing lender and sell it at 285 for a quick sale everyone wins.
 You or the business would have lost the whole thing so should be happy the new lender will receive their money plus the interest and fees and the old lender has managed to offload risk from their balance sheet.
-Of course these type of deals are always a last result for any business but nevertheless can give you a viable alterative when things are not going to plan.
+Of course, these types of deals are always the last result for any business but nevertheless can give you a viable alternative when things are not going to plan.

 For further information on how you can get access to fast Commercial Finance please contact us on 0207 993 2044 or alternatively complete the simple enquiry form on the top right hand side of this page.